aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

 15. Close the query editor pane, discarding your edits.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-     > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-     > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    > - Hit the Validate button for the corresponding task.
-     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.